 The number of credit hours follows each course listing.
 Directed study, internship, thesis, practicum, and some other courses are offered on a variable hours basis.
 For these courses, the minimum and maximum number of hours will be indicated.
 The number of hours will be determined in consultation with the instructor and advisor.

-Please consult the academic department offering a course for information concerning semester(s) in which a particular course is normally offered.
-Potential course offerings are subject to change based upon student enrollment, faculty availability, program changes, etc. Students should contact their advisor when developing schedules to ensure timely completion of prerequisites and courses required for graduation.
+Please consult the academic department offering a course for information concerning the semester(s) in which a particular course is normally offered.
+Potential course offerings are subject to change based on student enrollment, faculty availability, program changes, etc. Students should contact their advisor when developing schedules to ensure timely completion of prerequisites and courses required for graduation.